 Yoga and Meditation

 Pranayama is essential for keeping Kapha’s energy moving inwardly and not stagnating.
 It promotes circulation to the brain as well as to the body as a whole.
 If you have to stay in your house or flat, make sure to have a good air filter to freshen the air.
 Use some fragrances like eucalyptus, mint, sage, tulsi, cedar to help clear the lungs.
 Ayurvedic nasya oils or the use of the neti pot can help before pranayama practices.
-Stimulating pranayamas like bhastrika and kapalabhati are good initially followed by alternate nostril breathing.
+Stimulating pranayamas like bhastrika and kapalabhati are good initially followed by alternate nostril breathing done morning and evening.

 At a psychological and spiritual level, Kaphas also require movement, creating space, letting go of the past, developing detachment, and release from memories and clinging emotions.
 They need to develop independence and a more assertive nature.

 Kaphas must keep their minds active, studying, thinking and learning, whether mundane topics or yogic texts and Vedantic philosophy.
 Chanting mantras can be helpful, or reading inspirational biographies.
 Concentration exercises are very helpful.
 They must avoid mere enjoyment or indulgence or dependency upon external stimulation.
 Particularly to be avoided is sleep during the day,

 Devotion is natural to their watery and receptive nature, including chanting and kirtans, bringing energy and inspiration into body and mind.
 Kaphas like to help, serve and care for others and so Karma Yoga is excellent, cultivating an attitude of service, support and working with others.